ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 > The Renaissance benchmark suite was excluded from this analysis because it cannot run on the Native Image.

-# How power consumption correlates with performance
+# How energy consumption correlates with performance

-There is no direct relationship between power consumption and performance.
-In general, power consumption and performance are trade-offs within a system.
+There is no direct relationship between energy consumption and performance.
+In general, energy consumption and performance are trade-offs within a system.
 While they often support each other, there can be cases where they are not aligned.

 In regard to these  empirical studies, I can provide two examples that support my statement.

-In the **first example**, higher power consumption was observed alongside shorter response times, indicating a trade-off between being less eco-friendly but more performant.
+In the **first example**, higher energy consumption was observed alongside shorter response times, indicating a trade-off between being less eco-friendly but more performant.

 [![LoggingPatterns-lambda_local.svg](https://github.com/ionutbalosin/jvm-energy-consumption/blob/main/java-samples/results/linux/x86_64/jdk-17/LoggingPatterns/plot/energy-vs-time-lambda_local.svg?raw=true)](https://github.com/ionutbalosin/jvm-energy-consumption/blob/main/java-samples/results/linux/x86_64/jdk-17/LoggingPatterns/plot/energy-vs-time-lambda_local.svg?raw=true)